KatherineMichel/church-website-and-marketing-on-a-budget/facilitation_and_user_testing.md

 ## Facilitation

 Members of Administrative Council Committee and Nurture, Outreach, Witness (NOW) Committee, which both plan outreach for the church, began to collaborate on a new church marketing plan.
-I facilitated the group using the United Methodist Communications [Marketing Audit](http://www.umcom.org/learn/market-your-church-getting-started)
+I facilitated the groups during their normal meetings using the United Methodist Communications [Marketing Audit](http://www.umcom.org/learn/market-your-church-getting-started)

-### Marketing Audit
-Mini-Retreat with Marketing Team

 #### Step 1: Values and Vision
 Prepare: